thifranc/docs.wiki.raw/Hardware-requirements.md

 To run the Liquid Investigations bundle you will need, at a minimum:

 * A single Linux system with
-  * 28 GB RAM (no Hoover optional features enabled), or 50 GB (all Hoover optional features enabled)
+  * 28 GB RAM (no Hoover optional features enabled), or 50 GB RAM (all Hoover optional features enabled)
-  * 250GB SSD array
+  * 300 GB SSD array
-  * 1TB HDD/NAS array
+  * 1 TB HDD/NAS array
 * Docker version 18 or newer
 * Python 3.6+
 * pipenv

-A system in this configuration should be able to handle about 200GB of Hoover source data while also running all the bundled applications, see the next section for details.
+A system in this configuration should be able to handle about 200 GB of Hoover source data while also running all the bundled applications, see the next section for details.

 Liquid Investigations has only been tested on Ubuntu 18 & 20 LTS, Debian 10 and CentOS.